IAmLiterallyATryhard/shoui520.github.io/docs/routine.md

 **My card learning method**

 Step 1: Look at the card.
-Step 2: Recognize whether it is a new card or not.
+Step 2: Recognise whether it is a new card or not.
 Step 3: Reveal the back (Show answer) after realizing it is a new card.
 Step 4: Read the reading.
 Step 5: Read the meaning.